YaoFANGUK/video-subtitle-extractor/README_en.md

 ![python version](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![support os](https://img.shields.io/badge/OS-Windows/macOS/Linux-green.svg)

-**Video-subtitle-extractor** (vse) is a free and open-source tool which can help you rip the hard-coded subtitles from a video file and automatically generate **srt** file for each video.
+**Video-subtitle-extractor** (vse) is a free, open-source tool which can help you rip the hard-coded subtitles from a video file and automatically generate **srt** files for each video.
 It includes the following implementations:

 - Detect and extract subtitle frames (using traditional graphic method)
 - Detect subtitle areas (i.e., coordinates) (as well as scene text if you want) (using deep learning algorithms)
 - Converting graphic text into plain-text (using deep learning algorithms)
 - Filter non-subtitle text (e.g., Logo and watermark etc.)
-- Remove duplicated subtitle line and **generate srt file**(by calculating text similarity)
+- Remove duplicated subtitle line and **generate srt file** (by calculating text similarity)
-- Batch extraction of video subtitles.
+- Batch extraction.
 You can select multiple video files at one time and this tool can generate subtitles for each video.
 - Multiple language support, you can extract the following subtitle languages: **Simplified Chinese**, **English**, **Japanese**, **Korean**, **Traditional Chinese**, **French**, **German**, **Russian**, **Spanish**, **Portuguese**, **Italian**
 - Multiple mode:
   - **fast**: high extraction speed while few subtitle missing (**Recommended**)